jonschlinkert/handlebars-helper-inarray/README.md

 # handlebars-helper-inarray [![NPM version](https://badge.fury.io/js/handlebars-helper-inarray.png)](http://badge.fury.io/js/handlebars-helper-inarray)

 > Handlebars helper.
-Return true if a value exists in an array.
+Returns true if a value exists in an array.
 Faster than using indexOf and won't blow up on null values.

 ## Install
 Install with [npm](npmjs.org):